-- 58. While there should be consistency between insurance legal entity and group policies, insurance legal entities within a group also need to define their own policies and processes to face local requirements and challenges.
+- 61. It is good practice for the group-wide supervisor to establish a process to assess the consistency between policies, such as regular review of policies by theme.
+In addition, the group-wide supervisor should assess whether the group policies are aligned with the group's strategy and risk appetite. - 62.
+While there should be consistency between insurance legal entity and group policies, insurance legal entities within a group also need to define their own policies and processes to face local requirements and challenges.
 This tension should prompt different supervisory responses for more decentralised groups and more centralised groups. - In a more decentralised model, the group-wide supervisor and other involved supervisors should pay specific attention to potential discrepancies between group and insurance legal entity policies.
 Other involved supervisors of insurance legal entities within a group should verify that group policies are duly taken into account in the establishment of local policies.
-A comparison between the group and local policies could be made, preferably by other involded supervisors, to assess the consistency between insurance legal entity policies and the group ones. - In a more centralised model, the group-wide supervisor and other involved supervisors should assess whether that policies of local entities are not a simple repetition of the group policy.
-Supervisors of insurance legal entities within an insurance group should check that local issues, context and environment are duly taken into account in the policy. - 59.
-It is a good practice for the group-wide supervisor to establish a process to assess the consistency between the policies, such as regular review of policies by theme. - 60.
-Other involved supervisors should establish similar practices to assess that the policies of the insurance legal entities within their jurisidiction are consistent with group policies.
+A comparison between the group and local policies could be made, preferably by other involved supervisors, to assess the consistency between insurance legal entity policies and the group ones. - In a more centralised model, the group-wide supervisor and other involved supervisors should assess whether that policies of local entities are not a simple repetition of the group policy.
+Supervisors of insurance legal entities within an insurance group should check that local issues, context and environment are duly taken into account in the policy. - 63.
+Other involved supervisors should establish similar practices to assess that the policies of the insurance legal entities within their jurisdiction are consistent with group policies.
 Where distinctions exist between the policies of the insurance legal entity and the group, the relevant involved supervisor should assess whether the insurance legal entity's deviations result from local challenges or requirements.
 In that case, involved supervisors should inform the group-wide supervisor.
-If the deviation is not due to local challenges or requirements, involved supervisors should ask the group and the insurance legal entity to confirm their respective policies.
+If the deviation is not due to local challenges or requirements, involved supervisors should ask the group and the insurance legal entity to explain such deviations.